 The last step in the modeling process is to correlate the simulation results with actual silicon measurements.
-To obtain I-V tables and rise/fall time measurements, see the section titled.
+To obtain I-V tables and rise/fall time measurements, see the section titled Obtaining I-V and Switching Information via Lab Measurement.

-Correlation involves measuring the I-V tables and rise/fall times of an actual IC and verifying that they fall within the maximum and minimum values used in the IBIS model.
+Correlation involves measuring the I-V tables and transient response (V-T tables or ramps) of an actual device and verifying that they fall within the maximum and minimum values used in the IBIS model.
 In addition, for integrated circuits in a motherboard or other test environment driving a known load, compare the oscilloscope waveforms with simulation waveforms using the same load.